metosin/ring-http-response/README.md

 ```
 ### Throwing error responses

-All erronous http-response generating functions have a exception throwing sibligs with a bang in their name (`bad-request` & `bad-request!`).
-These functions [Slingshot](https://github.com/scgilardi/slingshot) the response, which can be caught in a middeware and demoted back to a response.
+All erronous http-response functions have a exception throwing sibligs with a bang in their name (`bad-request` & `bad-request!`).
+These functions [Slingshot](https://github.com/scgilardi/slingshot) the response.

 ```clojure
 (bad-request "kosh")